Looking for a weekend getaway from Las Vegas? Here are 15 great spots to go.

-Joshua Tree National Park is one of our favorite places to visit.
+Joshua Tree National Park is one of our favorite places to visit, and probably the spot we visit the most.
 The sunsets are unforgettable and if you rock climb, it’s a giant playground.

-What to Eat: Big Bear Lake Brewing Company, Peppercorn Grille, Grizzly Manor Cafe
+What to Eat: Teddy Bear Restaurant, Grizzly Manor Cafe, Tropicali

 Big Bear Lake offers something for the whole family.
 You can visit in the winter to hit the slopes or in the summer for water activities and hiking.
 We only had a chance to spend two days in the area during our last visit at the turn of the season, but can’t wait to hike and snowboard.

 If you’re lucky enough to snag permits to visit Havasupai Falls, you absolutely should do it.
 The brilliant turquoise falls backdropped by the rich, red rocks is worth the trek.
 Check out our posts on How to get Havasupai Falls Reservations/Permits, Packing Guide, and Photo Diaries of Day 1 and Day 2 of our hike.